stanfordpython/python-labs/lab4-functionalprogramming.md

 foo(-1, '')  # prints "Invalid return type: expected bool, received str
 ```

 There are lots of nuances to this function.
+What happens if some annotations are missing?
+How are keyword arguments and variadic arguments handled?
+What happens if the expected type of a parameter is not a primitive type?
+Can you annotate a function to describe that a parameter should be a list of strings?
+A tuple of (str, bool) pairs?
+A dictionary mapping strings to lists of ints?

-When you think you're done, check with us.
+If you think you're done, show your decorator to us.

 #### Bonus: Optional Debug Argument
 *Warning!
 This extension is very hard*